psfrolov/psfrolov.github.io/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 That last step is the most complex one.
-In order to upload scan data to Coverity Scan server we need to send [multipart/form-data][url-rfc2388] HTML form containing scan data archive file along with some build metadata (the process is documented in **Upload a Project Build** page of your Coverity Scan project web GUI).
+In order to upload scan data to Coverity Scan server we need to send [multipart/form-data][url-rfc2388] HTML form containing archived scan data along with some build metadata (the process is documented in **Upload a Project Build** page of your Coverity Scan project web GUI).
 This can be accomplished in many ways, I'll use [System.Net.Http.MultipartFormDataContent][url-dotnet-multipart-form-data].